darkrenaissance/darkfi/doc/src/learn/zk_explainer.md

 bellman at index 0).
 Therefore we end up adding our constant $c$ to the `LinearCombination` as `(c, ~one)`.

-Any other non-constant value, we wish to add to our constaint system *must* be allocated as a variable.
+Any other non-constant value, we wish to add to our constraint system *must* be allocated as a variable.
 Then the variable is added to the `LinearCombination`.
 So in our example, we will allocate
 $w, a, b, m, v$, getting back `Variable` objects which we then add to